quicwg/base-drafts/draft-ietf-quic-transport.md

 address and port in client packets remains constant.

 Servers might use tokens from NEW_TOKEN in deciding not to send a Retry packet, even if the client address has changed.
-A token that was provided in NEW_TOKEN cannot be used for address validation if the client address is not the same, though servers MAY allow for the possibility of changes arising from new mappings at a NAT.
+Tokens sent in NEW_TOKEN frames SHOULD include information that allows the server to verify if the client address is stable.

 Servers MUST ensure that replay of tokens is prevented or limited.
 For instance, servers might limit the time over which a token is accepted.
 Tokens